Second Israeli dies of wounds from West Bank shooting attack

-JERUSALEM (AP) — An Israeli hospital says a second Israeli has died from a West Bank shooting attack.
+JERUSALEM (AP) — Israel’s military expanded its massive manhunt for a Palestinian assailant on Monday as authorities announced that a second Israeli died of wounds sustained in a West Bank shooting attack the previous day.

-Beilinson Hospital says Ahiad Attinger, a 47-year-old father of 12, died on Monday of wounds he sustained in the shooting and stabbing attack near the settlement of Ariel the previous day.
-The attack also killed 19-year-old soldier Gal Keidan.
-A third Israeli was seriously wounded.
+Beilinson Hospital said Ahiad Ettinger, a 47-year-old father of 12, died of his wounds from the shooting and stabbing attack near the settlement of Ariel on Sunday.
+The attack also killed 19-year-old soldier Gal Keidan and seriously wounded another soldier.

-Israeli troops are still conducting a massive manhunt for the assailant, whom the military identified as a 19-year-old Palestinian.
+Ettinger, an ordained rabbi, lived in a West Bank settlement and headed a religious seminary in Tel Aviv.
+He managed to get off a few shots from his personal sidearm before he was gunned down.

-The military says the attacker stabbed the soldier before stealing his assault rifle and opening fire at passing vehicles.
-He then carjacked another vehicle and sped away, firing toward more soldiers before escaping into a nearby Palestinian village.
-The military says it has surveyed his home for its future demolition.
+“Rabbi Ettinger’s life’s work will continue and be among us even after his passing, and the strength he gave his pupils and the community he led will continue to strengthen us through the enormous grief and sorrow,” said President Reuven Rivlin.

 Most Read Nation & World Stories